 Follow these guidelines to care for your pet.
 If you have any more questions, it is essential you reach out to a veterinarian for professional help.

 Ensure Your Pet Stays Within Its Ideal Body Weight

-Did you know that obese dogs are most likely to suffer from conditions such as skin disease, cancer, heart problems and more.
+Did you know that obese dogs are most likely to suffer from conditions such as skin disease, cancer, heart problems and more?
 To ensure your dog is getting plenty of vital vitamins and minerals, contact your veterinarian and ask him to recommend an appropriate diet for your dog.
 You must be especially careful when planning out a diet for your obese dog so that they are able to undergo weight loss whilst getting proper nutrition.
-For example, obese dogs are likely to benefit from a diet that is low on calories and high in L-carnitine.
+For example, obese dogs are likely to benefit from a diet that is low in calories and high in L-carnitine.

 Occasionally Visit the Veterinarian for Regular Checkups

 Unfortunately, as your pet ages, they become susceptible to a number of illnesses and age-related diseases.
 Not to mention, some of these symptoms can be subtle, making them easier to miss.
 To ensure your pet stays healthy, make regular trips to the vet for frequent exams and blood tests.
 Also, don’t miss routine check-ups and stay alert.
 Even the slightest changes in your pet’s energy level, appetite or behavior can indicate an illness.
-All senior pets are encourages to stop by at the veterinarian every six months.
+All senior pets are encouraged to stop by at the veterinarian every six months.

 Renovate Your Home